GravityPDF/gravity-pdf-documentation/docs/v5/developer-supported-html-and-css.md

 -   `a#my-id {...}`
 -   `span.my-class {...}`

 That's not to say you cannot apply styles to inline elements.
 You just cannot use them in a cascading fashion.
-To get around this issue we recommend applying ID and class attributes to all elements you want to style and target them directly.
+To get around this issue, we recommend applying ID and class attributes to all elements you want to style and target them directly.

 -   `#my-id {...}`
 -   `.my-class {...}`